sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 [^315]: "The Vivaraṇakāra does not explain this and leaves the bhāṣya to speak for itself."

 [^316]: "This is also not explained by the Vivaraṇakāra."

-[^317]: "This is not found in available readings.
-It is also a little out of place here.
-Available readings have "

 [^318]: "The Vivaraṇakāra does not explain the bhāṣya and leaves it to speak for itself."